-Mary, age 78, went for a regular eye test at her optometrist and when it was found she simply could not read one of the tests she had previously managed she was immediately referred to Optegra Eye Hospital Surrey.
+Mary, 78, went for a regular eye test at her optometrist and when it was found she could not read one of the tests she had previously managed, she was immediately referred to Optegra Eye Hospital Surrey.

 A series of checks revealed she was suffering from Wet Age-related Macular Degeneration in both eyes, a condition which can quickly lead to blindness if left untreated.